CASE STUDY: EDUCATION

 3D printing equipment

-Laser Lines has supplied the AMRC with the many of its additive manufacturing machines, which now include five Fortus FDM printers, some Formlabs SLA printers and a Desktop Metal Studio System.
+Laser Lines has supplied the AMRC with the many of its additive manufacturing machines, which now include five Fortus FDM printers.
 Laser Lines also provides consumables and technical support for the machines.

 Mark adds: “Laser Lines is a great company to work with and goes the extra mile helping with technical queries and supplying us with materials.
 It has a next day turnaround and nothing is too much trouble.
 There is always someone on hand to speak to for advice.